 The best time to eat pandora is during June and July.
 Pandora can be found nearly everywhere but it’s said to be best in the Aegean Sea.

 Pandora can grow to be quite large, reaching up to 30 pounds.
-The smaller fish between two and ten pounds are preferred.
+The smaller fish between two and ten pounds is preferred.

 The delicate flavor lends to delicate seasoning.
 A brush of olive oil, lemon juice, salt, and pepper is enough to let the natural flavor come through.
 Just put them on a grill and you’ll be ready to go.